The AR-15 is one of the most popular guns in America and there’s no question why.

-Timney is a step up in price compared to the first two triggers on this list, but with that extra cash comes extra quality.
+Timney is a step up in price compared to the first two triggers on this list.
+But with extra cash comes extra quality.

-This trigger provides little resistance, giving a nice, clean break on every shot and providing extra accuracy by making sure the shooter doesn’t need to jerk the trigger every time they squeeze it.
+This trigger provides little resistance, with a nice, clean break.
 If you’re skeptical about how much of a difference this makes, competition shooters can assure you that a clean trigger break is essential.

 Next up is one of our favorite high-end drop-in AR-15 triggers, the RA-535 Advanced Performance Trigger from Rise Armament.

 The RA-535 Advanced Performance Trigger is a precision CNC machined design from heat-treated, high-grade tool steel and aluminum.

 - High quality in every way, high-grade materials, intensive quality control